 All strong emotions cause difficulty with concentration and planning and memory.
 This will all add to the frustration and potential self-admonishing that we all experience when we feel that we're underperforming or not good enough.
-Then if we’ve been struggling to keep working from home whilst home-schooling the kids, we’re likely to fall back into those old thought patterns even easier.
+If we’ve also been struggling to keep working whilst learning to manage IBS, we’re likely to fall back into those old thought patterns even easier.

 So, the potential for our emotions to fluctuate is huge.
 The range and depth of emotions are huge, and the consequences of those emotions can be huge too.
 So, what can we do to best cope with this right now?

-Between stimulus and response there is a space.
+"Between stimulus and response there is a space.
 In that space lies your power to choose your response.
-In those responses lie your growth and your freedom.
+In those responses lie your growth and your freedom."

 Take a Moment to Take Your Power!